nexiality/documentation/release/nexial-core-v3.0.changelog.md

 #### Improvements
 - [bin/nexial-script-update](../userguide/BatchFiles#nexial-script-update): add optional flag to automatically rename duplicate activity names found in the same scenario.
+- [`nexial.outputToCloud`](../systemvars/index#nexial.outputToCloud): now supports subdirectory (or relative paths) when moving execution artifacts to cloud storage.
+This means that any execution artifacts to be created in a subdirectory under the "output" directory will be move to the cloud storage with said subdirectory intact.

 ### [JSONPath](../jsonpath)